 On the day she died, in 1997, Agi Jambor told her friend Joe Stephens that thanks to him, she’d been the happiest woman in the world during the last eight years of her life.

-The video below is a homemade recording of Agi Jambor's last recital in 1996.
+The video below is a recording of Agi Jambor's last recital at the home of Rob Fiscella in 1996.
 Her Alzheimer's disease was quite advanced.
-Many thanks to Dr Rob Fiscella for sharing this moving document.
+The person making the requests is Joe Stephens.